AquaFrostByte/Vlc-Musik-Player-in-Python-with-TKinter-GUI/readme.md

     You can do as you please with the skript.

 Thanks that VLC has a pip package for some reason but gezz THANKS!
 Wouldn't be able to do this so easy without

+For my faild attempts look at the dead / test repo : https://github.com/AquaFrostByte/Tkinter